Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

 6. Top/bottom pattern

  You are able to change the pattern of your top and bottom layers.
 There are 3 options; concentric, lines, and zig zag.
 Concentric fills in your layers with the same pattern from the outside in.
-Lines and zig zag both fill in your layers with a diagonal patern, either connecting to the shell or moving around the shell to infill the layers.
+Lines and zig zag both fill in your layers with a diagonal pattern, either connecting to the shell or moving around the shell to infill the layers.

 .. image:: images/bottom-pattern.png
    :alt: Pattern Comparison